olmjo/tigress-scripts/README.md

 See `./examples/ex1/`.

 ### ex2 -- ex 1 + an R script

+This PBS script includes all the reasonable defaults from Example 1.
+The only change is that it uses `Rscript` to run an external R script, which is how the job would usually be programmed.

+The computational task in R is a copy of the example usage of `ideal()` from the R package `pscl`.

+See `./examples/ex2/`.

 ### ex3 -- ex 2 + parallel execution + passing arguments to R